KieranSweeden/southpaw-boxing/README.md

 - I stumbled across an issue where the navigation bar was not sticking to the top of the viewport after using "position: sticky".
 After looking at [this Stack Overflow post](https://stackoverflow.com/questions/43707076/how-does-the-position-sticky-property-work), I noticed I had not included a "threshold with at least one of top, right, bottom or left".
 After including "top: 0", the problem was resolved.

+- I struggled to select the last p element of the guide-intro-welcome section within boxing-guide.html.
+My intention was to remove the margin-bottom.
+After looking at [this CSS-Tricks article](https://css-tricks.com/almanac/selectors/l/last-child/), I encountered the useful :last-child pseudo-class which solved this problem.

 ### Content

 ### Media

-- Credit to [cottonbro](https://www.pexels.com/@cottonbro) for the [video](https://www.pexels.com/video/two-men-doing-cardio-exercises-4761431/) used within the private sessions section of sessions.html.
+- Credit to [cottonbro](https://www.pexels.com/@cottonbro) for the images listed below:

+  - [This video](https://www.pexels.com/video/two-men-doing-cardio-exercises-4761431/) was used within the private sessions section of sessions.html.

+- Credit to [cottonbro](https://www.pexels.com/@cottonbro) for the videos listed below:
+  - [This image](https://www.pexels.com/photo/man-in-black-boxing-gloves-4752871/) was used within the intro section of boxing-guide.html.

 [Return to Index](#index)